Indonesia's Ruang volcano erupts again, alert status at highest | Science-Environment

 Indonesia's Ruang volcano erupts again, alert status at highest

+Footage shared by Indonesia's disaster mitigation agency showed strikes of lightning flashing above Ruang's crater, as fiery red clouds of lava and rocks were projected into the air and rained down around the island.
+The agency said the eruption column reached 2 km (1.24 miles) high, and has urged residents within a 6-km radius to immediately evacuate, warning of possible further "explosive eruptions".

+Indonesia's Ruang volcano spewed "explosive" flows of incandescent lava into the night sky on Tuesday as lightning flashes dramatically lit up its crater, promoting authorities to raise the alert status and close a nearby airport.

-Indonesia's Ruang volcano off the island of Sulawesi erupted on Tuesday, spewing ash and lava, after an eruption earlier this month led to hundreds of evacuations and an airport closure.
-The country's Center for Volcanology and Geological Hazard Mitigation (PVMBG) raised the alert level to the highest following the morning eruption, urging residents not to get near the volcano, according to its website.
+The country's Center for Volcanology and Geological Hazard Mitigation (PVMBG) raised the alert status to the highest level following the early morning eruption, urging residents not to go near the volcano, according to its website.
+Footage shared by Indonesia's disaster mitigation agency showed strikes of lightning flashing above Ruang's crater, as fiery red clouds of lava and rocks were projected into the air and rained down around the island.

-The island of Ruang in the province of North Sulawesi is home to more than 800 residents, most of whom have been evacuated following the eruption earlier this month.
-It was not immediately clear how many more were evacuated on Tuesday.
-The country's disaster mitigation agency did not immediately respond to a request for comment.

-Footage on social media on Tuesday, which Reuters could not immediately authenticate, showed lava flowing down the volcano, which is about 100 km (62 miles) from the provincial capital Manado.
-Transport authorities temporarily closed Manado's airport after the eruption earlier this month, while falling rocks and ash damaged homes and forced a nearby hospital to evacuate.
+The agency said the eruption column reached 2 km (1.24 miles) high, and has urged residents within a 6-km radius to immediately evacuate, warning of possible further "explosive eruptions".
+The eruption corresponded with a spike in seismic activity around the volcano, the disaster agency said, especially in the number of deep volcanic earthquakes.

+Tuesday's eruption follows a series of eruptions earlier this month that forced hundreds to evacuate, and the airport in the provincial capital of Manado to close.
+That eruption also caused damage to some homes.
+Authorities closed Manado's Sam Ratulangi airport again on Tuesday, citing the possible spread of volcanic ash, the airport operator said in an Instagram post.
+The airport will remain closed until noon on Wednesday, the transport ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)